Why Organic Cotton Hats?

 Goodbye, Chemicals.
 You won't find them in your Organic Cotton Hat

 To be certified as organic cotton, the crop must be grown without any pesticides or chemicals.
 In the world of cotton farming this is a big deal.
 Why?
 Because more than 16% of global pesticide use is for cotton.
-This is one of the many reasons why cotton has eaned its reputation as the “worlds dirtiest crop.”Instead of pesticides, many organic cotton farmers utilize the help of beneficial insects to deal with unwanted pests.
+This is one of the many reasons why cotton has eaned its reputation as the "worlds dirtiest crop."Instead of pesticides, many organic cotton farmers utilize the help of beneficial insects to deal with unwanted pests.
 So, rather than destroying it, organic cotton farming encourages biodiversity.
 Plus, organic farmers typically use compost and other natural materials that build healthy soil.
-This allows for more CO2 to be captured and absorbed in the growing process.
+This allows for more CO2 to be captured and absorbed in the growing process, contributing to sustainable fashion.

 Being chemical free also means that the common practice of bleaching conventional cotton is put to a stop.
 Conventional cotton achieves its crisp white color due to intensive bleaching.
 This not only uses harmful chemicals in the process, but it can also to reactions and sensitivity for those who wear bleached cotton hats or clothes.
 When it's not dyed, organic cotton has a beautiful, off-white color.
 No bleaching needed!